License Code

 After validating your code the application will attempt to save a license token.
 Note that this token is specific to the CPU on which it was created and will not work if copied to other CPUs.

-On unix systems, including Mac OS X, the license token will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable.
-Placing the token in /etc/dei-mtp registers the application for all users of the system.
+On unix systems, including macOS, the license tokens for servers and command-line clients will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable.
+Placing the token in /etc/dei-mtp registers the application for all users of the system and is necessary when running movedat or mtping in restricted environments such as behind a CGI webserver.

 About Your Privacy

-Depending on your license and configuration, the application may send a single test message to one of DEI's servers when you register a new code.
-This message contains only the public identification text that is available to any MTP application.
+Depending on your license and configuration, the application may send a registration message to one of DEI's servers when you first run an application or register a license code.
+This message contains only your license code and the public identification text that is available to any MTP application.
 See Tech Note 0001 for an example of what this looks like.
 No other data from you or your computer is sent.